Thomas Rutherford

 Brief Life History of Thomas

-Thomas Rutherford was born in 1798 as the son of James Rutherford and Nelly.
+Thomas Rutherford was born about 1798, in Northumberland, England.
 He married Janet Sutherland on 1 June 1820, in Latheron, Caithness, Scotland, United Kingdom.
 They were the parents of at least 5 sons and 6 daughters.
-He lived in Cunningham, Ayrshire, Scotland in 1851.
-He died on 8 December 1879, in West Kilbride, Ayrshire, Scotland, United Kingdom, at the age of 81.
+He lived in Olrig, Caithness, Scotland, United Kingdom in 1841 and Cunningham, Ayrshire, Scotland in 1851.
+He died on 8 December 1879, in West Kilbride, Ayrshire, Scotland, United Kingdom, at the age of 82.

 Do you know Thomas?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account